Wet or Dry Age-Related Macular Degeneration (AMD)

-AMD often affects both eyes, although one eye may be affected more than the other.
-Disease severity can vary considerably as some people with the disease may not notice any changes at all.
-Severe cases may permanently damage the central vision causing things to appear distorted or missing.
-When reading, the letters might be distorted or crooked, or a dark spot in the center of your vision may hide letters.
+The disease often develops in both eyes, though one eye may be affected more than the other, and severity varies widely from person to person.
+Some people never notice a change, while severe cases can permanently damage central vision, causing objects to look distorted or partially missing.
+When reading, letters may appear crooked or bent, or a dark spot in the center of your vision may hide them entirely.

-AMD is very common in people over the age of 60 and is a leading cause of vision loss in this age group.
+AMD is very common after age 60 and is a leading cause of vision loss in older adults, which is why the retina specialists at Florida Retina Institute place such emphasis on early detection and monitoring.

 Clear visual acuity.

-About 85% of patients with AMD suffer from the dry type of Macular Degeneration, where the central vision becomes blurred.
+About 85 to 90 percent of patients with AMD have the dry form, in which central vision gradually becomes blurred.

-Although Wet AMD affects only 10-15% of patients with this condition, it means 90% of severe vision loss, making daily activities a challenge.
+Although wet AMD affects only about 10 to 15 percent of patients, it accounts for roughly 90 percent of severe AMD vision loss, making daily activities a challenge.

-Specially formulated vitamins for the eye can decrease the risk of progressing to the most advanced forms of AMD.
+There are currently no proven treatments for dry AMD itself, though specially formulated eye vitamins can reduce the risk of progressing to the most advanced forms of the disease.

-Wet AMD is when new, abnormal blood vessels grow underneath the retina like weeds growing through cracks in a sidewalk.
-The blood vessels bleed, leak fluid, and form scar tissue that causes damage to the central vision.
+Wet AMD.
+In wet AMD, new, abnormal blood vessels grow underneath the retina like weeds pushing through cracks in a sidewalk.

-Wet AMD progresses much faster than dry AMD, but if caught early, treatments are available to stabilize the vision and decrease the risk of losing more vision.
+Wet AMD progresses much faster than the dry form, but when it is caught early, treatments are available to stabilize vision and reduce the risk of further loss.

-Images showing the Amsler Grid and how it might appear to someone with age-related Macular Degeneration.
+The Amsler grid, and how it might appear to someone with age-related macular degeneration.

 (Image credit National Eye Institute, National Institutes of Health)